 Negatively to this policy applies to Lithuania, in which Poland old controversy over the official Vilnius cultural pressure on the local Polish community.
 The head of the Parliamentary Committee on Foreign Affairs Audronius Ažubalis stated explicitly that the very existence of "Polish card" threaten friendly relations between Poland and Lithuania.
 HimsecondedChairman of the Committee on the Rights and the rule of law Stasis Shedbaras: "The introduction of documents that provide an advantage on a national basis for Lithuanian citizens of the same nationality, is not entirely loyal approach towards the neighboring country."
 It is also considered a proposal to ban holders "Polish Card" to be elected to Parliament, but decided it was not in 2012-th Diet.

-But at the end of last year, the Polish Senate adopted a new "Law on the Pole's Card".
-Now the decision on financial aid to pay for cardholders applying for a residence permit will take at the county mayor, and the head of the territorial higher rank - governor (though the elder will continue to be responsible for the payment of social assistance).
-Indeed, the process is easier to control at the level of provinces 16 and 330 not county prefects.
-In this case, the terms of financial aid is now limited to nine months, and the application is not accepted from individuals who have used the social assistance in the status of a family member of the applicant.
-Nationalism is nationalism, but something you need and save.
+But at the end of last year the Polish Senate passed a new "Law on the Pole's Card".
+Now the decision on the payment of cash assistance to cardholders applying for a residence permit will be made not by the county governor, but by the territorial leader of a higher rank, voevoda (although the elder will still be responsible for paying out social assistance).
+Indeed, the process is easier to control at the level of 16 voivodeships, and not 330 county headmen.
+At the same time, the time limit for granting financial assistance is now limited to nine months, and applications are no longer accepted from persons who already used social assistance as a member of the applicant's family.
+Nationalism is nationalism, but something needs to be saved.

 But far more important amendments to the regulations adopted by the Diet in September and yaevare the same year, "Polish Card" holders simplify the procedure for obtaining Polish citizenship to a minimum.
 In this case, MPs voted "for" unanimously.
 "We give the opportunity to quickly obtain Polish citizenship.
 And in the first, the most difficult months of adaptation the Polish state will support them, so that they feel at home here, "-saidthen head of the parliamentary Commission for Relations with Poles Abroad, an MP from the ruling party "Law and Justice" Michal Dvorchik.